-The directors are required in terms of the South African Companies Act to maintain adequate accounting records and are responsible for the content and integrity of the annual financial statements and related financial information included in this report.
-The annual financial statements fairly present the state of affairs of the Company as at the end of the year and the results of its operations and cash flows for the year then ended, in conformity with International Financial Reporting Standards (IFRS) and the Listing Requirements of the JSE Limited relating to Asset Backed Securities.
+The board of directors are required in terms of the Companies Act, No 71 of 2008, as amended, to maintain adequate accounting records and are responsible for the content and integrity of the annual financial statements and related financial information included in this report.
+The annual financial statements fairly present the financial position, changes in equity, results of operations and cash flows of MTN Zakhele Futhi, in conformity with IFRS Accounting Standards and IFRS Interpretations Committee (IFRIC Interpretations) the Listing Requirements of the JSE Limited relating to the BEE Segment and transitional provisions thereof.
 The external auditor is engaged to express an independent opinion on the annual financial statements.
+The annual financial statements comply with the requirements of the SAICA Financial Reporting Guides as issued by the Accounting Practices Committee and the Financial Reporting Pronouncements as issued by the Financial Reporting Standards Council.

-The annual financial statements are prepared in accordance with IFRS and are based upon appropriate accounting policies consistently applied and supported by reasonable and prudent judgements and estimates.
+The annual financial statements are prepared in accordance with IFRS Accounting Standards and are based upon appropriate accounting policies consistently applied and supported by reasonable and prudent judgements and estimates.

-The directors acknowledge that they are ultimately responsible for the system of internal financial control established by the Company and place considerable importance on maintaining a strong control environment.
+The board of directors acknowledge that they are ultimately responsible for the system of internal financial control established by the Company and place considerable importance on maintaining a strong control environment.
 To enable the directors to meet these responsibilities, the board sets standards for internal control aimed at reducing the risk of error or loss in a cost-effective manner.
 The standards include the proper delegation of responsibilities within a clearly defined framework, effective accounting procedures and adequate segregation of duties to ensure an acceptable level of risk.
 These controls are monitored throughout the Company and all employees of Nedbank Limited, in its capacity as the administrator of the Company, are required to maintain the highest ethical standards in ensuring the Company's business is conducted in a manner that in all reasonable circumstances is above reproach.
 The focus of risk management in the Company is on identifying, assessing, managing and monitoring all known forms of risk across the Company.
 While operating risk cannot be fully eliminated, the Company endeavours to minimise it by ensuring that appropriate infrastructure, controls, systems and ethical behaviour are applied and managed within predetermined procedures and constraints.

-The directors are responsible for the Company's system of internal control and are of the opinion that the systems of internal control provide reasonable assurance that the financial records may be relied on for the preparation of the annual financial statements.
+The board of directors are responsible for the Company's system of internal control and are of the opinion that the systems of internal control provide reasonable assurance that the financial records may be relied on for the preparation of the annual financial statements.
 However, any system of internal financial control can provide only reasonable, and not absolute, assurance against material misstatement or loss.

 The going concern assumption has been adopted in preparing the Company's annual financial statements.
-The directors have reviewed the company's cash flow forecast for the 12-month period to 31 December 2023 and, in light of this review and the current financial position, they are satisfied that the Company has or had access to adequate resources to continue in operational existence for the foreseeable future.
+The directors have reviewed the company's cash flow forecast for the 15-month period to 31 March 2025 and, in light of this review and the current financial position, they are satisfied that the Company has or had access to adequate resources to continue in operational existence for the foreseeable future.

 The external auditor is responsible for independently auditing and reporting on the Company's annual financial statements.
-The annual financial statements have been examined by the Company's external auditor and their report is presented on pages 15 to 18.
+The annual financial statements have been examined by the Company's external auditor and their report is presented on pages 13 to 16.

-The annual financial statements set out on pages 19 to 53, were approved by the board on 22 March 2023 and were signed on their behalf by:
+The annual financial statements set out on pages 17 to 50, were approved by the board on 9 April 2025 and were signed on their behalf by: